-With this information in mind, It is critically important to understand at the outset that the Certification Examination for Diabetes Educators is designed and intended solely for health care professionals who have job responsibilities that include the direct provision of diabetes self-management education (DSME), as defined by NCBDE.
-It is not for those who may perform some diabetes related functions as part of or in the course of other usual and customary occupational duties (See definition of diabetes education below).
+With this information in mind, It is critically important to understand at the outset that the Certification Examination for Diabetes Educators (Examination) is designed and intended solely for health professionals who have responsibilities that include the direct provision of diabetes self-management education (DSME), as defined by the National Certification Board for Diabetes Educators (NCBDE).

 Definition of Diabetes Self-Management Education (DSME) - 2017